Slavko Vinčić

 Vinčić was selected as a match official for Euro 2020, where he refereed two group stage matches (Spain-Sweden and Switzerland-Turkey) and the QF clash between Italy and Belgium.
+On 30 May 2020, Vinčić was arrested by mistake as part of a police probe into a prostitution and drugs ring in Bosnia and Herzegovina; he was soon cleared of any wrongdoing.

-On 30 May 2020, Vinčić was arrested by mistake as part of a police probe into a prostitution and drugs ring in Bosnia and Herzegovina but was soon cleared of any wrongdoing.
+On 13 May 2024, Vinčić was selected by UEFA to referee 2024 UEFA Champions League final between Borussia Dortmund and Real Madrid.
+On 24 February 2025, he refereed the Turkish Super League fixture at Rams Park between Fenerbahçe and Galatasaray.
+On April 2025, Vinčić was selected to officiate at 2025 FIFA Club World Cup in United States In a goalless draw between River Plate and Monterrey, Vinčić issued nine yellow cards and a red card for Kevin Castaño, who was already on a yellow card.